top of page

 Nano-confined Synthesis of Catalytic Metal Nanocrystals

-Our research investigates how spatial confinement and critical synthetic parameters govern the size, shape, and spatial distribution of catalytic metal nanocrystals.
-By elucidating detailed synthesis–structure–property relationships, we aim to build a comprehensive library of metal–2D material heterostructured catalysts with enhanced activity and selectivity for targeted chemical reactions.
+We investigate how spatial confinement and critical synthetic parameters govern the morphology and distribution of catalytic metal nanocrystals.
+By elucidating the fundamental synthesis–structure–property relationships, we engineer a diverse library of metal–2D material heterostructures.
+These precisely architected catalysts are designed for enhanced activity and selectivity, driving high-efficiency performance in targeted chemical transformations.

 Laboratory